 Let’s first get aware of the prerequisites to start our work.

 - Before the start, please check if you have the Eclipse IDE installed on your system.
 If it’s not there on your system, then please install it from the following Link:

 - For your note, there are different versions of Eclipse available like the Windows-32/64 bit, Linux, and Mac OS X operating systems.
 Hence, download the latest version of Eclipse that suits your system configuration.

 - After the completion of the previous step, locate and start the “eclipse.exe” from the folder where you’d saved the Eclipse binary.
 And define a path for the “Workspace” which you’ll be using to setup Selenium Webdriver project.

 In the subsequent sections, we will outline the necessary steps to setup Selenium Webdriver project.
 Please follow them one by one.

 Your First Selenium WebDriver Project in Eclipse

-We’ve filtered and clearly presented the bare minimum steps required to set up a Selenium Webdriver project from the scratch.
-Every step is followed by visuals aids to let you easily imitate the process.
+We’ve given the bare minimum steps required to set up a Selenium Webdriver project from scratch.
+Follow Eclipse IDE images for proper guidance.

 Open Eclipse IDE, as described in above steps and select “Java Project” from the list of project types to create a new module.

 This project will get automatically saved to the Workspace that you would have specified previously.

-2) Enter the name for the project Eg-WebdriverDemoProject.
+2) Enter the name of the project Eg-WebdriverDemoProject.

 Step#3: Create a New Package

 3.1- Right-click on the newly created project as New-> Package.